Context, Judgement, Deduction: First-order logic

 We believe that the request of being morphisms of fibrations (i.e. preserve cartesian squares) is related to the more traditional properties required for $\forall,\exists$, namely Frobenius reciprocity and Beck-Chevalley.

 \begin{rem} Consider a (intuitionistic) first order theory in the traditional sense.
-Then it induces a (I)jFOT: (the fibration associated to) the hyperdoctrine of Lindenbaum-Tarski algebras of well-formed formulae.
-Such a construction was first introduced in \cite{equalityinhd} and is thoroughly explained in \cite{kock1977doctrines} and \cite{mr_quotientcompl13}. \end{rem}
+Then it induces a (I)cFOT: (the fibration associated to) the hyperdoctrine of Lindenbaum-Tarski algebras of well-formed formulae, as for example in \cite{mr_quotientcompl13}. \end{rem}

-We only provide explicit representation of the rules involving $\forall$ in the IjFOT, $\exists$ could be worked out in a similar fashion.
+We only provide explicit representation of the rules involving $\forall$ in the IcFOT, $\exists$ could be worked out in a similar fashion.
 First of all, notice that the pair of adjoint functors $w\dashv\forall$ induces (via the hom-set isomorphism) the following rule (on the left)

-which, if we denote $\forall_y = pr_1 \circ \forall$ and $\forall_x = pr_2 \circ \forall$, amounts to the rule on the right.
+which, if we denote $\forall_y = \pr_1 \circ \forall$ and $\forall_x = \pr_2 \circ \forall$, amounts to the rule on the right.
 The two rules we need to produce are the following.

 Notice that we included the writing $w_y\Gamma$ (with $w_y$ of the kind described in \Cref{weak}) to express the desired dependency, since in this case we wish to say that there is no $y$ free in $\Gamma$.
 Also, writing $\phi[t/y]$ is a bit improper in the sense that, since $p(\phi)=p(\phi_\Gamma) \times y = x\times y$, each substitution in $\phi$ should have codomain $x \times y$.
 It is clear what happens here, but we will go into detail when the time comes.